PROFILE

 Cambodian People's Party (CPP), led by Samdech

-Chea Sim, and the National United Front for an
+Chea Sim; the National United Front for an

 Independent, Neutral, Peaceful, and Cooperative